What is my Moped worth | What is my Mopeds value

 There are only a few moped “body” styles.

 • Step-through or Step-threw: This is the MOST COMMON body style.
 Chances are LOW that your step-through is rare, I’m sorry.
-Again, if it is rare or limited edition, it might be because it wasn’t popular for multiple reasons.
-One main reason being the engine brand.
+Again, if it is a rare or limited edition, it might be because it wasn’t popular for multiple reasons.
+One main reason is the engine brand.
 Buyer 1 might only know this style of a moped, so they may pay your asking price.
 Buyers 2 and 3 know this is a common style and will likely not be worth a lot to them.

 • Top Tank: Good News!
 You have something that might be worth more than a step-through.
 Don’t get too excited yet, you may still have a model that isn’t popular because of the engine or something else.
 Buyer 1 is going to be in love with your top tank moped because it looks like a motorcycle.
 Top tanks are not as common so you might have something the Collector has been looking for.
 The Resaler knows this about buyers 1 and 2 and might be willing to pay more depending on how much of a project it will be.